Tag: Charting

 general hospice criteria

-It’s important to familiarize yourself with the key local coverage determination (LCD) facts for different terminal illnesses to avoid admitting patients who are not eligible for services only to be required to refund the money back to Medicare otherwise only have the patient on for one benefit period then discharged for failure to decline.
+It’s essential to familiarize yourself with the key local coverage determination (LCD) facts for different terminal illnesses to avoid admitting patients who are not eligible for services only to be required to refund the money back to Medicare; otherwise, only have the patient on for one benefit period then discharged for failure to decline.
 These determinations provide guidelines on the coverage of hospice services for specific conditions.
-Let’s explore some essential information for each terminal illness based on the provided PDF files as noted in the resources section below.
+If you are the admitting nurse, please do not just admit because you were told to admit by someone, regardless of the position or standing of the person or party that told you to admit.
+Use your critical thinking and clinical judgment skills to evaluate the patient for admission.
+Most doctors will write "evaluate and treat" or something to that effect; never lose sight of the "evaluate" portion of the doctor's order.
+Based on the provided PDF files, as noted in the resources section below, let’s explore some essential information for each terminal illness.

 Read MoreReviewing Hospice Eligibility